We need to find homes for our who make up the student body from our marketing, PR, advertising and branding.

 The Elevator Pitch is:

 - It costs the firm nothing in wages – this scheme is within the HMRC approved guidelines as it is part of a taught programme.
-So think of it as 1 day a week internships for a team of 6.

-- A team can work on one project, several projects at the same time or a series of projects.
+- A student can work on one project, several projects at the same time or a series of projects.
 Work does not even have to be project based and can be the tasks and roles one would normally expect of an entry-level person.
 In summary:

 - A whole team could work on a project all year